jonmayo7/aire-mini/docs/CONTEXT_MANAGEMENT.md

 - Active blockers

 **`docs/BREACH_NET.md`**
-- **Purpose:** Critical learnings, problems encountered, and solutions
+- **Purpose:** Critical learnings, problems encountered, and **CONFIRMED SOLUTIONS ONLY**
 - **NOT for mission completion tracking** - see `SPRINT_LOG.md` for that
+- **ONLY documents vortices that are FULLY RESOLVED and VERIFIED** - do not document ongoing issues or attempts
 - Critical facts & configuration (stack, dependencies, file paths, API endpoints)
-- Problems, vortices, and solutions (issues we ran into and how we solved them)
+- Problems, vortices, and solutions (issues we ran into and how we solved them - **only after confirmation**)
 - Lessons learned that improve future development
 - **Focus:** Problems encountered → Root causes → Solutions → Key learnings
+- **Critical Rule:** Never document a solution in BREACH_NET.md until it's been tested and confirmed working in production

 **`docs/WAYMAKER.md`**
 - Master project plan and architecture